S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 Final Segmentation:
 - A final segmentation head reduces the merged feature map to the desired number of output channels.
 The result is then upsampled to match the original input dimensions, and a sigmoid activation produces the final segmentation map.

-## Optimizer, Learning Rate Scheduler and Hyperparametrs.
+## Optimizer, Learning Rate Scheduler and Hyperparameters.

 Adam Optimizer:
 - Adam combines the benefits of both Momentum and RMSprop.
 It maintains per-parameter learning rates and adapts them based on estimates of first and second moments of the gradients.

 Reduce on Plateau:
-- This scheduler monitors a specific metric (in my case, the validation loss) and reduces the learning rate by a given factor (0.5) if the metric does not improve for a specified number of epochs (patience=2 in my case).
+- This scheduler monitors a specific metric (in my case, the validation loss) and reduces the learning rate by a given factor (0.5) if the metric does not improve for a specified number of epochs (patience = 2 in my case).

 Hyperparameters:
 - I didn't include too many parameters in this experiment but the ones that are there were chosen after a couple of experiments (not all of them were included).
-It is worth mentioning that Adam often gets used with a small learning rate (0.001 or even 0.0001) in my experiment I started with 0.1 and decreased it in the next experiments.
+It is worth mentioning that Adam often gets used with a small learning rate (0.001 or even 0.0001) in my experime,nt I started with 0.1 and decreased it in the next experiments.

 ## Running models, Results and Explanation.